-Note: Weather conditions at the 3.6m telescope may be significantly different from those near the RITZ.
+Note: Weather conditions at the 3.6m telescope may be significantly different from those near the NOB.
 In particular the wind speed is a few meters per second higher and the humidity lower.

 The TIO will make the decision to close the dome as necessary.
 VAs should accept the decision since the reason is exclusively the protection of the telescope from damage.
-At any rate, in case of a disagreement the dome should first be closed and subsequently the VA may take up the issue with the support astronomer and finally the La Silla shift leader - though it is highly unlikely that the decision will be altered.